 Once the custard has chilled, pre-chill your ice cream maker according to the instructions.
 Pour in the custard with the machine running.

-Allow the custard to churn according to the machine's instructions.
-This will take anywhere from 20-45 minutes, depending on the machine.
 You'll know it's ready when the machine starts to slow down and struggle, and the ice cream has a soft-serve consistency.
 Ideal draw temperature is 10-15°F.

 Scoop the ice cream into pints with wax paper pressed onto the surface to prevent ice crystals, and set in the freezer for at least 4 hours, or overnight, to fully set and age.